Stop Letting Your Phone DJ

 - Workshop / garage – mounted on a shelf, AUX cable to a decent speaker

-- Home office — on your desk, playing focus music while you work
+- Home office – on your desk as a focus music player or wireless macro pad

 - Bedroom – on the nightstand, playing sleep sounds or soft music at bedtime